Bluedot-Innovation/documentation/docs/integrations/CleverTap/iOS.md

     extension YourClass: BDPGeoTriggeringEventDelegate {

         func didEnterZone(_ enterEvent: BDZoneEntryEvent) {
-            // Your logic when the device enters a Bluedot Zone
+            // Your logic when the device enters a Rezolve Zone

         }

         func didExitZone(_ exitEvent: BDZoneExitEvent) {
-            // Your logic when the device leaves a Bluedot Zone
+            // Your logic when the device leaves a Rezolve Zone

         }